Fuktsteen/Simplefox/README.md

 3) Switches from "Max Protection" to "Increased Protection" under DNS over HTTPS.

 `user.js` is very stable (personally never had any problems), but `casual.js` further ensures it.

+Whichever you choose, you can always tweak it to your liking.
+[Betterfox](https://github.com/yokoffing/Betterfox) has great lists of common changes: [Common Overrides](https://github.com/yokoffing/Betterfox/wiki/Common-Overrides) and [Optional Hardening](https://github.com/yokoffing/Betterfox/wiki/Optional-Hardening).

 ## Heavily opinionated settings